 Our Maine factory provides a wide variety of custom wooden rolling pins for passionate, commercial and part-time bakers alike.
 Our rolling pins, manufactured in different hardwoods at the mill in Buckfield, USA, are sold by retailers, specialty cookie and biscuit businesses, and high-quality housewares companies around the country.
 We can now add potters to our list!

 Choosing the right rolling pin can make the difference between a perfect pie crust and an also-ran.
 Choosing the right rolling pin manufacturer can make the difference between marketing success and brand failure.
-At Wells, we can supply many styles of this cylindrical food preparation utensil used to make dough for cookies, biscuits, pies, dumplings, turnovers, pizza and more.
+At Wells, we can supply many formats and styles of this cylindrical food prep utensil used to make dough for cookies, biscuits, pies, dumplings, turnovers, pizza and more.
 Each style has its own advantages, as they are used in different cooking and baking applications.

-Rollers – With a thick, heavy barrel and thinner handles on the ends, rollers are typically known as the “baker’s rolling pin.”
+Rollers with handles – With a thick, heavy barrel and thinner handles on the ends, rollers are typically known as the “baker’s rolling pin.”
 They are the most widely used in kitchens across the United States, and come in a variety of diameters, lengths and handle styles.
 The barrel spins around the handles, which are attached to a steel axle that runs through a hole along the barrel.
 Nylon or steel bearings facilitate the spin.
 Smaller sizes are intended for children or for adults making mini-pies or personal-sized pizzas!

 Tapered rods – Increasingly popular, tapered rods do not have handles, giving them a lighter weight.
 These pins have a profile similar to a baton, with a wider middle and more narrow ends.
 Commonly referred to as French pastry pins, these tapered rods give an experienced user more control over the pin, making it easier to get a feel for the texture of the dough.
 The style can come in many different widths and lengths, although a drawback may be the shorter length of the flat surface area on the rolling pin.
 Tapered rods are also used in Turkish and East Asian kitchens, especially for Chinese dumplings.